LilPuppet/LilPuppet/README.md

 - Hi, I’m @LilPuppet
 - I’m interested in learning anything that I can.
-- 🌱 I’m currently learning C++, especialy forks and trees.
+- 🌱 I’m currently learning Java, especialy classes and arrays!

 <!---
 LilPuppet/LilPuppet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.